 Dogs, like humans, have shown a higher prevalence of allergies and digestive issues with the increase in processed foods.
-Looking to more natural options, various trends have been responsible for the introduction of homemade dog food, raw feeding, and grain free kibble.
+Looking for more natural options, various trends have been responsible for the introduction of homemade dog food, raw feeding, and grain free kibble.
 Goats milk for dogs is often used for bottle feeding puppies; however, now the newest uses involve the supplementation of adult dog meals.

-All pet owners know the importance assessing the needs of each pet individually because they know the same thing may not work for all dogs.
+All pet owners know the importance of assessing the needs of each pet individually because they know the same thing may not work for all dogs.

 But with that being said…goats milk for dogs has a unique makeup that allows it to be used successfully for a variety of animals and health issues.